 This section lists OSA error messages and provides explanations and corrective actions.
 This chapter also includes the following information:

-• Java errors associated with starting the OSA/SF GUI in "Debugging the OSA/SF GUI startup" on page 98.
+- Errors associated with OSA in "OSA Reject Codes" on page 242 - Java errors associated with starting the OSA/SF GUI in "Debugging the OSA/SF GUI startup" on page 94.

 OSA/SF Messages